 Multiple-time point analyses.
 Two analyses were set up in Seurat 3.1.4 (73), considering 3 time points (0, 7, and 21) and 2 time points (0 and 3).
 Each analysis consisted of subsetting genes, cell counts, and cell identities (clusters) from the joined set described above.
 For each analysis, the subset data were merged.
 After merging, data were processed by normalization, identification of variable genes, scaling, dimensional reduction (principal component analysis), and nonlinear dimensional reduction (UMAP).
 The first 15 dimensions were used for the UMAP, while default parameters were kept for all the other steps.
 The 16 cell populations from prior analysis (44) were then merged and labeled as 10 final clusters according to their identity.
-More specifically, we merged multiple Mac clusters (clusters 1, 2, 4), mesenchymal clusters (clusters 0, 6, 8), endothelial clusters (clusters 2, 5), and pericyte/smooth muscle clusters (clusters 9, 11).
+More specifically, we merged multiple Mac clusters (clusters 1, 2, 4), mesenchymal clusters (clusters 0, 6, 8), endothelial clusters (cluster 2, 5), and pericyte/smooth muscle clusters (clusters 9, 11).
 The MPC cluster as well as the Mac cluster were used for subsequent analysis.
 Individual genes were assessed in MPC or Mac clusters for expression levels across time points.
-Gene expression markers for MPC cluster or Mac cluster were generated in comparison to the rest of cells/clusters for each time point.
-Gene expression markers for MPC cluster or Mac cluster were generated in comparison with the rest of the cells/clusters for each time point based on prior analysis by our group (43).
+Gene expression markers for MPC cluster or Mac cluster were generated in comparison to the rest of cells/ clusters for each time point.
+Gene expression markers for MPC cluster or Mac cluster were generated in comparison to the rest of cells/ clusters for each time point.
+Gene expression markers for MPC cluster or Mac clusters for each time point analysis by our group (43).
 Individual genes were assessed in MPC or Mac clusters for expression levels across time points.